filipesilva/fdb/README.md

  ;; Added automatically.
  :fdb/parent      "/demos/reference"

- ;; ID references and tags are useful enough in relating docs that they're first class.
+ ;; ID references are useful enough in relating docs that they're first class.
  :fdb/refs        #{"/demos/reference/todo.md"
                     "/demos/reference/ref-one.md"}
- :fdb/tags        #{"important" "not-very-important"}

  ;; Called when this file, or its metadata, is modified.
  ;; The fn will be called with the call-arg.